dapplets/dapplet-docs/docs/publishing.md

 title: Publishing
 ---

 1. Launch the application locally.
-Click on the link `Currently registry address:`
+Click on the `Current registry address:` link.

   ![Image to point 1](/img/pub_01.png)

-2. A window opens in the browser.
+2. A window will open in the browser.
 If an error occurs, you must agree to use the certificate

   ![Image to point 2](/img/pub_02.png)